-The Statutory contribution is level for the first ten years of the projection period.
-Thereafter, the Statutory contributions increase gradually until the System reaches full funding.
+The Statutory contribution gradually increases over the projection period.
 Because the appropriated amount equals the Statutory contribution for all projection years, the contributions pay down the UAL and the tread water line decreases relative to the Statutory contribution.

 Baseline: 7.0% return for all years